15 Top-Rated Things to Do in Bakersfield, CA

 Official site: https://www.bmoa.org/

-The top spot for live entertainment in Bakersfield, the Rabobank Arena is the city's largest venue for events and special performances.
-Home to the Bakersfield Condors of the American Hockey League, this multi-purpose space also features concerts, Broadway performances, and other sporting events including monster truck rallies and Disney on Ice.
+The Rabobank Arena is the top spot for big concerts and shows in Bakersfield.
+It's the city's largest venue for events and special performances.
+This multi-purpose space also features concerts, Broadway performances, and other sporting events including monster truck rallies and Disney on Ice.

-The well-decorated outdoor plaza of Rabobank Arena hints at the grandeur within this modern arena, and many hotels are located near the facility, providing easy accommodations for those visiting for an event.
+The well-decorated outdoor plaza of Rabobank Arena hints at the grandeur within this modern arena.
+Many hotels are near the facility, providing easy accommodations for those visiting for an event.

 Address: 1001 Truxtun Avenue, Bakersfield, California